abelgeorgeantony/unixporn/SETUP.md

 Monospace Text: 16\
 Scaling Factor: 1.30\
 I also change the default zoom of pages in firefox to **133%**.
 Firefox->Settings->Zoom->Default Zoom.

-### GNOME shell extensions of the rice
-There are some GNOME shell extensions required for the rice:\
-Dash to Dock, Blur my Shell, Hanabi\
-These(except the Hanabi extension) can be found at the [GNOME Extensions](https://extensions.gnome.org/) site.
-You need to search up the above mentioned extensions and install them on to your system.
-To install them from the site, you have to install and enable the browser extension that gnome provides.
-The instructions to do so will be displayed in the site itself.\
-For the Hanabi Extension you have to compile it from [source](https://github.com/jeffshee/gnome-ext-hanabi), its not yet available in the GNOME website.
-Follow the instructions in the github page to install it.

-### Adding the minimize and maximise buttons to window titlebars
-To add minimize and maximise buttons to a window, open the **GNOME Tweaks** app and find the option **Window Titlebars** in the sidebar.
-There you can add the minimize and maximise buttons for most windows.

 ### Installing custom fonts
 My native language is Malayalam.
 So when browsing the web I sometimes come across content that is displayed in Malayalam, the characters are replaced by placeholder characters.
 This is because Malayalam fonts are not included with debian.
 To install a font:\